- News & Events

 • Reference to the pertinent Academic Conduct Code.

-The Center for Excellence & Innovation in Teaching (CEIT) provides sample syllabi and a checklist to help in the preparation of syllabi.
+The Center Teaching & Learning (CTL) provides sample syllabi and a checklist to help in the preparation of syllabi.

 For an excellent resource on all aspects of syllabus construction, see also this slide presentation sponsored by the national Center for the Integration of Research, Teaching and Learning (CIRTL), of which BU is a member institution.